-The decrease in non-current liabilities is the result of bond principal payments in the current year.
+The decrease in non-current liabilities is the result of principal payments on long-term debt in the current year.

 Financial Analysis of the District (Continued)

 The following schedule provides a summary of the changes in net position of the District and is presented by category for comparison purposes.